bjornbytes/lovr-docs/guides/Distribution.md

 For full instructions on creating a web-enabled build of LÖVR, see the [Compiling guide](Compiling#webvr).
 You can also use [lovr-webvr-server](https://github.com/bjornbytes/lovr-webvr-server) to develop a WebVR project locally with live-reloading support.

-Note that there are a few differences when running LÖVR in the browser:

-- `Controller:newModel` will always return `nil`.
-- Compute shaders are not supported.